 An Architecture & Construction Program

-in loco: Lesotho is a residential program which will run from October 2017 to August 2018.
-A cohort of 20 recently graduated Basotho students from local Architecture and Construction Schools will participate for the duration of the program alongside ten international students who will join for specific ten-day workshops.
+in loco: is a live design, build & entrepreneurship training program.
+The pilot of the first cohort ran from February to December 2018.
+A cohort of 20 recently graduated Basotho students from local Architecture and Construction Schools participated for the duration of the program.

 in loco: Lesotho